matthewatkins/carve-template/README.md

 ## Quick Start

+### Option 1 - Automatic Setup
-### 1. Initialize Project (Optional)
+#### 1. Initialize Project

-If you're using this as a template, you can rename it to your project:
+If you're using this as a template, you can initialize your project using the carve script.
+This will handle everything for you.

 ```bash
 # Interactive project initialization